todd-herbert/heltec-eink-modules/docs/Datasheets/README.md

-Datasheets are not necessarily correct.
-They only appear to be the best matches available.
-Proceed with caution.
+Datasheets are not exact matches for the Heltec displays, but helpful to have.